Best Backpack Rain Covers That Stay Put in Wind and Rain

 Key Strength: Luminous colors, PU coating

-Main Tradeoff: Version labeling confusion on listings
+Main Tradeoff: Size labeling confusion on listings

 Verdict: Best for Visibility